 Minturn Boneyard Open Space

-The Minturn Boneyard will be the Town of Minturn’s first permanently protected Open Space and is consistent with both the Town of Minturn Community Plan and the Eagle County Comprehensive Plan.
-The property is open to all for walking, picnicking, wildlife viewing, snowshoeing, and river access throughout its meadows and woodlands adjacent to the Eagle River and National Forest Lands.
-The town also anticipates providing accessible ramps (e.g., wheelchair access) to the river for fishing.
+Minturn Boneyard is the Town of Minturn’s first permanently protected open space.
+The property is open to all for walking, picnicking, wildlife viewing, snowshoeing, and river access.
+Its meadows and woodlands are adjacent to national forest lands.

-The land will also protect riverside habitat utilized by the endangered North American River Otter and several species of trout, which depend on the riverbank’s shade, structure, and insects for survival.
-The parcel also provides habitat and corridors for moose, mule deer, elk, black bear, migratory songbirds, raptors, small mammals, reptiles, and amphibians including the tiger salamander.
+The conservation easement on the property also protects habitat utilized by the endangered North American river otter and several species of trout.
+The parcel provides habitat and corridors for moose, mule deer, elk, black bear, migratory songbirds, raptors, small mammals, reptiles, and amphibians, including the tiger salamander.